Matiu Rata: Work and personal life

 Rata became a merchant seaman in 1950, at the age of sixteen.
 Four years later he left marine service, and married Nellie Ererua, possibly around 1957, the year his mother died.
-During these years he worked as a farm labourer, truck driver and spray painter.
-In 1960 he started work as a spray painter at the Ōtāhuhu Railway Workshops, where he became a union organiser, rising to join the Ōtāhuhu executive of the Amalgamated Society of Railway Servants.
+During these years, he worked as a farm labourer, truck driver and spray painter.
+In 1960, Rata started work as a spray painter at the Ōtāhuhu Railway Workshops, where he became a union organiser, rising to join the Ōtāhuhu executive of the Amalgamated Society of Railway Servants.
 He became chairperson of his local Labour Party branch, and Auckland Labour area organiser for Tapihana Paikea, the Northern Māori member of parliament.
 Paikea died in January 1963, and Rata won the resulting by-election, becoming a Member of Parliament in March 1963 at the age of 28.

 Rata was a committed member of the Rātana Church.
 He had three children – two sons and a daughter.